 - 1/4 cup cold ice water

-- 1 egg yolk; slightly beaten for egg wash
+- 1 egg slightly beaten, for egg wash

 For the filling:

-- 2 cups onions; sliced and kept in rings or long strips
+- 2 cups onions sliced from root to tip; long strips

-- 3-4 cups mushrooms sliced; I recommend Cremini
+- 3 to 4 cups mushrooms sliced; I recommend Cremini

 - kosher salt